 Hertfordshire County Council chose Learning Pool as their LMS provider, owing to their huge amount of experience in delivering learning platforms for local governments.
-From there, they opted for Totara Learn, with its robust reporting and audience management functionality, as their LMS.
+They opted for Learning Pool’s LMS because of its robust reporting and audience management functionality.

 Primarily, the LMS needed to deliver elearning modules to employees across the organisation – both external modules and content created in-house using the Adapt authoring tool and screen recording software.
 However, Hertfordshire County Council quickly realised the benefits of using the system to host and manage their face-to-face courses, bringing together both online and offline content into a single blended learning solution.

 The platform, iLearn+, replaced Hertfordshire County Council’s previous system, whereby learning was spread out across the organisation, making it difficult to track and manage.